-- · Information about the ingredients used, e.g. for people with food allergies

-- Food available at different times of the day

-- Toilets and hand washing facilities

-- Parent's room and baby changing facilities
+- · A counter or vending machine serving hot and cold drinks to eat in or takeaway - · A variety of food and drink choices - Information about the ingredients used, e.g. for people with food allergies - · Food available at different times of the day - · Toilets and hand washing facilities - Parent's room and baby-changing facilities

-- Access and facilities for disabled people

-- Internet availability

-- 2. List three essential needs for customers with physical disabilities in a restaurant.
+- · Access and facilities for disabled people - · Internet availability - 2.
+List three essential needs for restaurant customers who have a physical disability.
+[3 marks]

-- Appropriate access into the restaurant - Suitable seating arrangements for a range of disabilities - Appropriate toilet and hand washing facilities - Information about the ingredients used, e.g. for people with food allergies or certain medical conditions - Access for assistance dogs - Internet availability
+- · Appropriate access into the restaurant - Suitable seating arrangements for a range of disabilities - · Appropriate toilet and hand-washing facilities - Information about the ingredients used, e.g. for people with food allergies or certain medical conditions - · Access for assistance dogs - Internet availability